A British postal scandal ruined hundreds of lives. The government plans to try to right those wrongs

 The legislation envisioned would quash convictions and award those who have been cleared at least 600,000 pounds ($763,000), the government said.
 They could receive more if they go through a process to assess their claim.

-The government said there is a chance some postal employees who did commit fraud or theft could end up being exonerated and receive compensation.
+The government said that there is a chance that some postal employees who did commit fraud or theft could end up being exonerated and receive compensation.

 “The risk is that instead of unjust convictions, we shall end up with unjust acquittals and we just do not know how many,” Hollinrake said.
 “But we cannot make the provision of compensation subject to a detailed examination of guilt.”